-Easy-to-read medicine information about vardenafil – what it is, how to use it safely and possible side effects.
-Vardenafil is commonly called Levitra.
+Vardenafil is used to treat erection problems.
+Find out how to take it safely and possible side effects.
+Vardenafil is also called Levitra.

 |Type of medicine||Also called|